 The 6 Big Benefits of Developing a Minimum Viable ProductSoftware Development | 0 comments | by Erin Quilliam

 A minimum viable product or MVP is a way of developing and managing a product in order to release the product to market and gather learning in the shortest time possible.
 To do this, a product is created with the minimum features present to solve a problem and satisfy users.
-You can read about the definition of an MVP here.
+You can read about the definition of an MVP here before reading this article about the benefits of an MVP.

 This approach is a highly advantageous method of developing and delivering a product.
 In this post, we’ll look at exactly how an MVP benefits you when building a new product, or your business.